-In Part 1 of the assignment, you and a classmate will present an empirical portrait of your country's demographic profile and experience with HIV/AIDS.
-You will present your country during Week 6; this presentation is worth 12% of your final grade.
-Part 2 will be completed independently and requires you to identify academic papers and other relevant written material regarding HIV/AIDS in your country.
+In Part 1 of the assignment, you will write an empirical portrait of your country's demographic profile and experience with HIV/AIDS.
+I will provide a more detailed rubric as the semester progresses.
+This paper is worth 15% of your final grade and is due on September 30.
+Part 2 requires you to identify academic papers and other relevant written material regarding HIV/AIDS in your country.
 The goal of this assignment is to exposure you to the vast resources at UT libraries as you sketch out your ideas for your final paper.
-Part 2 is due on October 24 and is worth 12% of your final grade.
-The third part of the assignment requires that you "siff" through the data collected in Parts 1 and 2 and select the piece of the story that is most compelling to you.
+Part 2 is due on October 30 and is worth 10% of your final grade.
+The third part of the assignment requires that you "sift" through the data collected in Parts 1 and 2 and select the piece of the story that is most compelling to you.
 The final paper will be 4-5 pages long.
-This first draft of the paper is due November 7 and the final draft is due November 26 and is worth 25% of your final grade.
+This first draft of the paper is due November 9 and the final draft is due November 25 and is worth 25% of your final grade.
 I strongly encourage a visit to my office hours to discuss your progress on this paper.

 Intervention Memo.
 The final assignment is a detailed memo on an HIV intervention (prevention, treatment, or care) or your choice, written as an expert to your Congressperson, school board, or parent.
+This memo is due on December 9.